Hariiprasanna/Mall-Customer-Segmentation-Data/README.md

 ## Tools Used
 - Microsoft Excel
 - GitHub
+- Data: Mall Customer Segmentation Dataset (Kaggle)

 ## Learnings
 - Gained hands-on experience in data cleaning
 - Practiced creating charts in Excel for customer analysis
+- Learned how to structure and present a project in GitHub